Unosquare-CoE-JavaScript/sebastian-rodriguez/1_11_course-learn-go-with-test/README.md

 ### **t.Errorf**

 We are calling the Errorf method on our t which will print out a message and fail the test.
 The f stands for format which allows us to build a string with values inserted into the placeholder values %q.
 When you made the test fail it should be clear how it works.

+### **struct{}**

+Why `struct{}` and not another type like a bool?
+Well, a chan struct{} is the smallest data type available from a memory perspective so we get no allocation versus a bool.
+Since we are closing and not sending anything on the chan, why allocate anything?

 ## **Go doc**